g-piras/JS-Project2/README.md

       This function has two parameters, `start`, a date object that represents the minimum date allowed (inclusive), and `end`, an other date object that represents the maximum date allowed (inclusive).
 Within the function a new local variable is created called `date`.
 This variable has a new date object assigned to it which is randomly generated through the use of `start`, `end` and the MATH function `Math.random()` that returns a random number.

     ---
   - Feature 5:
     ~~~
-    const createNewItem = (startingDate) => {}
+    const createNewWeek = (startingDate, maxExpDate, itemsNum, index) => {}
     ~~~
+      This function uses the function `createNewItem()` to create `itemsNum` items object and pushes them inside the global array of the items.

+    ---
+  - Feature 6:
+    ~~~
+    const createCopyGlobalArray = (index) => {}
+    ~~~
+      This function takes as argument `index` that representes the index of the week in the array "globalArrayItems" to deep copy and push into "globalArrayItemsCopy".

+    ---
+  - Feature 7:
+    ~~~
+    const createCopyGlobalArrayFiltered = (index) => {}
+    ~~~
+      This function takes as argument `index` that representes the index of the week in the array "globalArrayItems" to deep copy and push into "globalArrayItemsCopyFiltered".

+    ---
+  - Feature 8:
+    ~~~
+    const createNewItem = (startingDate, maxExpDate) => {}
+    ~~~
-      This function has one parameter, `startingDate`, a date object that represents every week that passes in the program.
+      This function has two parameters, `startingDate`, a date object that represents every week that passes in the program, and `maxExpDate` that is the maximum expiration date.
 In the function a new variable is declared: `item`, an object with these properties:
       - id -> its value, a number, is the returned value from the function `ID()`
       - name -> its value, a string, is the returned value from the function `chooseItem()`
+      - status -> "new" (modified after by another function)
       - expirationDate -> its value, a date object, is calculated using the function `randomDate`.
 The parameters passed are
       > startingDate.setDate(startingDate.getDate()-10) as the START.
 With the getDate method we find the day of the program starting date, and we deduct 10 (a configurated number used to have new items that are already expired).
 Then with the method setDate() we set the day of the parameter as the value found.
       > maxExpDate as the END, that is the maximum date allowed, it being the ending date of the program plus a week.
       - check -> its value is -1, because we check its value every time before printing the output of the program, starting from 0

     ---
-  - Feature 6:
+  - Feature 9:
     ~~~
-    const changeStatus = (startWeek) => {}
+    const changeStatus = (startWeek, itemLife, week) => {}
     ~~~
       This function is used to change the status of every item in the global array.
 The possible status are
       - "new", the item has arrived this week
       - "valid", the item is not expired and has been on the shelf for less than N (it is the configuration object property **itemLifeSpan**) weeks
       - "old", the item is not expired but has been on the shelf for more than N weeks
-      - "expired", the item has expired (the date is older than the current week date) It has one parameter, `startWeek`, that is a date object indicating the current week in the program (it will be incremented every 7 days in the main.js).
+      - "expired", the item has expired (the date is older than the current week date) The parameters are `startWeek`, that is a date object indicating the current week in the program, `itemLife` that is the number of weeks after which the item should be "old", and `week` that is the global array with the items.
 In the function there is a for loop that iterate through the global array of items.
 Inside the loop there is an if statement that checks if the current week in greater than the expiration date of the item (it uses the method `getTime()`).
 If so, the function changes the status property of the item in "expired".
-Otherwise, it checks another if statement: if the check property of the item is equal or greater than the number of week a product can stay on the shelves, the status is changed in "old".
+Otherwise, it checks another if statement: if the check property of the item is equal or greater than `itemLife`, the status is changed in "old".
 If the check property is lesser or if it is different than -1, the status is changed in "valid".
       At the end the function increments the value of the check property.

     ---
-  - Feature 7:
+  - Feature 10:
     ~~~
-    const removeItem = () => {}
+    const removeItem = (week) => {}
     ~~~
       This function removes an item from the global array, if its status is "old" or "expired".
 Inside the function there is a for loop used to iterate through the global array.
 Inside there is an if statement: if the property *status* of every item object is equal to the string "old" or "expired", the function removes it with the *splice* method.
 Then it sets the value of the variable *i* (used for the statements of the for loop) to -1 to start again from the index 0 of the array.

-    ---

-  - Feature 10:
-    ~~~
-    const paddingDate = (d) => {}
-    ~~~
-      This function pads every date in the program, given a date format in the configuration object.
-The function has one parameter, the date object to be padded.
-Inside there is an if statement: if the property "language" of the configuration object is equal to the string "IT", the function declares a new variable, an array of strings, containing the months in Italian.
-Then it sets a new variable, *days*, as the result of a concatenation: the day of the month of the passed date (sliced to get only the last two digits and concatenated with a string "0" before the number) plus the name of the month (taken from the array), plus the year of the specificied date.
-      Otherwise, if the property "language" of the configuration object is equal to the string "EN", the function does the same procedure but using an array of the months in English.
-At the end the function replaces all the empty spaces (if any) with the padding character configurated in the manager object, and it returns the string.

     ---
   - Feature 11: